nhsuk/nbs-appointments-service/src/readme.md

 2. Select Dashboard from the menu.
 Your default Azure dashboard will appear.
 3. Select the arrow next to the dashboard name.
 4. Select Browse all dashboards.
-5. Search for `nbs-appts-dashboard`.
+5. Search for `Appointment Service Metrics`.
-6. Select the dashboard corresponding to the environment of interest (the environment name is suffixed at the end of the dashboard name).
+6. Select the dashboard corresponding to the environment of interest.